jdesive/dockarr/README.md

 # Plex Docker
 This repository houses a few docker-compose scripts that make getting the following services up and running quickly and easily!

-These scripts will handle setting up all of the folders, permissions, network, and services for a dockerized HTPC system.
+These scripts will handle setting up all the folders, permissions, network, and services for a dockerized HTPC system.
 You will still need to configure the services after installation.

 ## Services